 LASIK, an acronym for Laser-Assisted In Situ Keratomileusis, is a refractive procedure that reshapes the cornea to correct nearsightedness, farsightedness, and astigmatism.
 It is the most common type of refractive surgery.
-Using targeted excimer laser beam energy, the LASIK procedure reshapes the cornea so that light rays are focused more precisely on the retina, producing clear, sharp vision.
+Using targeted excimer laser beam energy, the LASIK eye surgery procedure reshapes the cornea so that light rays are focused more precisely on the retina, producing clear, sharp vision.
 Dr. Aizuss has been performing the LASIK procedure for many years at his Encino, CA and West Hills, CA offices.

 LASIK EYE SURGERY PROCEDURE

 - The LASIK procedure uses only numbing eye drops to reduce any potential discomfort.
 If requested, patients can receive an oral sedative prior to surgery to reduce any anxieties about the procedure.
 We often prescribe a low dose of valium preoperatively to reduce patient anxiety.

 - The entire LASIK eye surgery takes less than 10 minutes to perform.

 - During the procedure, the patient lies down in a reclining chair as the doctor positions the laser precisely over the eye.

 - A lid speculum helps keep the eye open so that you don’t need to worry about blinking during the procedure.